Understanding Transfer Duty in South Africa (2026)

-A plain-English guide to how SARS calculates transfer duty, with worked examples for every price band from R500k to R10M.
+A plain-English guide to how SARS calculates transfer duty in 2026, with the updated rate table and worked examples for every price band from R950k to R5M.

 What is transfer duty?